TouK/nussknacker/docs/MigrationGuide.md

     * Scenario testing API (on path prefix `/scenarioTesting`) is refactored, with modified endpoint paths and request/response format
     * 2 endpoints moved from `/processManagement` API to `/scenarioTesting` API - `/test` (test with form) and `/generateAndTest` (test with generated data) and merged into a single endpoints `/performTest`
 `   * introduced` new representation of test results, grouped per transition between nodes (toggleable in on API request level)
+* [7684](https://github.com/TouK/nussknacker/pull/7684) There is separate endpoint for redeploy action: `processManagement/redeploy`.
+  Deploy cannot be performed on running scenario, redeploy cannot be performed on cancelled scenario, can be performed when scenario is running.

 ### Code API changes